Utah First-Time Home Buying Assistance Programs for 2023

 The Takeaway

-Utah has a stream of state and local assistance for low- to moderate-income first-time homebuyers.
-Other first-time buyers may find a good choice among the vast landscape of mortgages on their own.
+Utah has an array of state and local assistance for low- to moderate-income first-time homebuyers.
+This can be in the form of help with a down payment, mortgage, and closing costs.
+Other first-time buyers may find an affordable choice among the various federal and commercial mortgages available.

 Should I take first-time homebuyer classes?